2020 "Community of Many Colors" winning poster by Liang Sorman from Island Lake Elementary.

 - Vibhaa Venkat, student representative

-The HRC created the Caring Youth Award to honor Shoreview's outstanding young volunteers.
+The HRC created the Caring Youth Award to honor Shoreview's outstanding youth volunteers.
 Nominees help make Shoreview a community where all people are welcomed, valued, and respected.

 - Live in or volunteer in Shoreview